 - Create a policy to trigger on CLR Crash under Other Events on the Create Policy window.
 For the action, choose the notification action you created in step 2.
 See Configure Policies.

 After you create the policy, the Controller sends a notification when the .NET Machine Agent raises CLR crash events.

 Analyze and Respond to CLR Crashes

 When a CLR crashes, the .NET Machine Agent raises an event in the Controller.
-The events page on the application dashboard displays the number of server crash events, including CLR crashes, during the selected time range.
+The events pane on the application dashboard displays the number of server crash events, including CLR crashes, during the selected time range.